FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/discount_handling.md

 * Purchased discounts (e.g., commitment-based discounts) MUST be amortized.
   * The BilledCost MUST be 0 for any row where the commitment covers the entire cost for the charge period.
   * The EffectiveCost MUST include the portion of the amortized purchase cost that applies to this row.
-  * CommitmentDiscountStatus MUST be "Used" for rows that received a reduced price from that commitment.
+  * ChargeSubcategory MUST be "Used Commitment" for rows that received a reduced price from that commitment.
   * If a commitment is not fully utilized, the provider MUST include a row that represents the unused portion of the commitment for that charge period.
-CommitmentDiscountStatus MUST be "Unused".
+ChargeSubcategory MUST be "Unused Commitment".
-  * The sum of the EffectiveCost for all rows where CommitmentDiscountStatus is "Used" or "Unused" for each CommitmentDiscountId over the entire duration of the commitment MUST be the same as the total BilledCost of the commitment-based discount.
+  * The sum of the EffectiveCost for all "Used Commitment" and "Unused Commitment" rows for each CommitmentDiscountId over the entire duration of the commitment MUST be the same as the total BilledCost of the commitment-based discount.
-* Credits that are applied after the fact MUST use a ChargeType of "Adjustment" and ChargeSubcategory of "Credit".
+* Credits that are applied after the fact MUST use a ChargeCategory of "Credit".

 ## Exceptions